 Form CT-3-B, Tax Exempt Domestic International Sales Corporation (DISC) Information Return.
-A tax-exempt DISC must file Form CT-3-B on or before the fifteenth day of the ninth month following the close of its taxable year.
-Stockholders of tax-exempt DISCs must file an individual return on Form CT-3 and a consolidated return with the DISC on Form CT-3-C. A corporation that qualifies as a DISC under section 922(a) of the IRC is exempt from tax under Article 9-A of the Tax Law if during the year:
+A tax-exempt DISC must file this form on or before the 15th day of the ninth month following the close of its taxable year.
+Stockholders of tax-exempt DISCs must file an individual return on Form CT-3 and a consolidated return with the DISC on Form CT-3-C. A corporation that qualifies as a DISC under section 992(a) of the IRC is exempt from tax under Article 9-A of the Tax Law if during the year:

-- (a) it received more that 5% of its gross receipts from the sale of inventory or other property purchased from its stockholders, or - (b) it received more than 5% of its gross receipts from the sale or rental of property purchased or leased from stockholders, or - (c) it received more than 5% of its total receipts, other than sales or rentals, from its stockholders.
+- it received more that 5% of its gross receipts from the sale of inventory or other property purchased from its stockholders, or - it received more than 5% of its gross receipts from the sale or rental of property purchased or leased from stockholders, or - it received more than 5% of its total receipts, other than sales or rentals, from its stockholders.

 Taxable DISCS that don't meet the 5% test must file Form CT-3 within 81⁄2 months after the end of the return year.
 Such a DISC is subject to the tax on allocated capital or the fixed dollar minimum, whichever is higher, plus a tax on subsidiary capital.
-Enter the initials DISC after the name of the corporation in the address section of the return.
+Write DISC after the name of the corporation in the address section of the return.